 HeadboardBeauty-Shot.
 11 DIY Upcycled Lamps Made from Bottles, Cans, and Jars!
 Curbly-Original We're putting our upcycling pants on and lighting up the Internet today with 11 awesome DIY lamps made from bottles, cans, and jars (oh my)!

 Build a Storage Bench.
 Build a How to Build a Loft Bed.
 PDF version A loft bed that works with an entire system of plans to get your teen more space and storage in their room.

 Now, while that’s not to say you should attempt to create a Swiss Family Robinson-style treehouse in your room, it’s pretty easy to agree that anything that sits on the floor takes up valuable space that could be used for yoga, stationary cycling, or counting laundered money.
 Therefore, things like combination refrigerator-microwaves and stackable containers are a godsend to the college student who’s been forced to get in touch with his inner sardine.
 However, there is one dorm staple that beats the pants off of all other items when it comes to space saving – the loft bed.
 Though it may make you more susceptible to the old alarm-clock-and-ceiling one-two punch, a loft bed frees up approximately 21 square feet of floor space in your room.

 Old dressers and chests are abundant in attics and thrift stores, but more than often dingy and uninspired…This post features 15 doable D.I.Y ideas & tutorials on the crafty tricks that will dress up any old dresser into the Cinderella of your home – Enjoy!
 Sizzling Ikat turns an old dresser from drab to fab, by Kim of OfAllTheFish, featured on DesignSponge, TUTORIAL HERE!

-A fellow fp girl sent this to me a couple weeks back and i’ve been thinking about it ever since! i can think of a million reasons why these would be awesome… as apartment décor, as outdoor party décor, and – wouldn’t they be the best thing EVER for camping in general or at a festival? just let them sit in the sun all day, and they’ll last all night!
+A fellow fp girl sent this to me a couple weeks back and i’ve been thinking about it ever since!
+I can think of a million reasons why these would be awesome… as apartment décor, as outdoor party décor, and – wouldn’t they be the best thing EVER for camping in general or at a festival?
+Just let them sit in the sun all day, and they’ll last all night!
 I am absolutely going to make some to bring with me to bonnaroo this year.
 A Beautiful Mess: DECORATE.
 A year and a half ago we signed a bunch of papers and unlocked the door to our 100-year-old, yellow house for the very first time.